openwdl/learn-wdl/0_language-concepts.md

   ---

-This is a list of language features
+**WDL language features**

-- Refactor via 'imports' - refer to other WDL files
+- Refactor long WDL files using `imports`, enables references to task described other WDL files
 - 1 workflow per WDL file
-- It's preferred to list the Workflow and task calls BEFORE the task descriptions per WDL file
+- It's preferred to list the Workflow and task calls BEFORE the task descriptions in each WDL file
-- Multiple tasks per workflow per WDL file
+- Multiple tasks per workflow are allowed in each WDL file
 - Strong typing for variables
 - Parameters assigned at scope (workflow, task, command)
-- Key-valye input files for params assignments - usually `input.json`
+- Key-valye input files for parameter assignments - usually `input.json`
     - `{"WorkflowName.ParamName": "workflowParamValue",`
     - `"WorkflowName.TaskName.ParamName": "taskParamValue",}`
 - Comments - designated with `##` (workflow) or `#` (task)